-Or enjoy a leisurely meal in one of Boston's historic restaurants such as Durgin Park and the Union Oyster House, where generations of Bostonians have eaten basically the same traditional New England dishes that you'll be served.
+Or enjoy a leisurely meal in one of Boston's historic Union Oyster House, where generations of Bostonians have eaten basically the same traditional New England dishes that you'll be served.

-All of these places are very close to Faneuil Hall / Quincy Marketplace and several T stops - ask at your hotel which will be the most convenient from where you're staying.
+Most of these places are very close to Faneuil Marketplace and several T stops - ask at your hotel which will be the most convenient from where you're staying.
 Or better yet, stay nearby:

 Touring the Harbor is a favorite visitor activity. . . and while most people think of doing this only when the weather is good, you can also see quite a bit in the rain.

 Two of the biggest enclosed dinner cruise boats, the Spirit of Boston and the Odyssey, continue their tours year round, rain or shine.
-Goldstar often offers deeply discounted dinner tickets for these cruises, so check to see what's available on your target date.
+On cloudy nights, Boston's skyline looks even more dramatic.

-Several cruises are also available with the Go Boston discount card.
+Several cruises are also usually available with the Go Boston discount card.

 Shopping can be lots of fun on bad weather days.